izumi0uu/python-brain/readme.md

-## WORLDQUANT BRAIN FACTOR PROJECT
+## WORLDQUANT BRAIN FACTOR PROJECT RUN IN THE SERVER

 ### UTILS